History of weapons: The Sumerians and Akkadians

-The Egyptians

 For a long time the Egyptians' strategically advantageous locale allowed them to remain free from enemy attacks.
 Egypt was considered to be peaceful in the ancient world.
 They never considered training an army for the sake of invasion or defense of their own province.
 During the 15th Dynasty, a tribe known to be the Hyksos surprised the Egyptians when they marched into Egypt in the Second Intermediate Period with chariots.
 At this time, weapons superior to those possessed by the Egyptians were being developed further away in Asia.
 Tribes using these new and sophisticated weapons started to conquer new lands and at the same time exchange their knowledge of weapons with other civilizations.
 The Hyksos were among these invaders.
 Many historians believe that the Hyksos came from Mesopotamia, although the exact location is still a mystery.
 The invaders used composite bows as well as improved recurve bows and arrowheads.
 Unlike the Sumerians, they had horse-drawn chariots and not donkeys, and wore mailed shirts and metal helmets.
 They were also armed with superior daggers and swords.

 Before the Hyksos invasion, the Egyptians did not have a cavalry because, it is believed, their small horses were not strong enough to support a rider.
 It was from the Hyksos charioteers that the use of horses in warfare was introduced to Egyptian culture.
-When, after a civil war with the Hyksos rulers, the Egyptians came to power once again, they continued to use horse-drawn chariots in their armies.
+When the Egyptians came to power once again, after a civil war with the Hyksos rulers, they continued to use horse-drawn chariots in their armies.